 Businesses everywhere are looking for ways to make their buildings, schools, restaurants, and healthcare facilities cleaner and safer.
 UVGI is a term that’s been in the news a lot lately, especially when it comes to air treatment.
 If you’re new to UV-C technology or the UVGI term, here’s what you need to know.
-We’ll cover the definition of UVGI, the history of UVGI, and some of the most common applications for UVGI treatment systems.
+We’ll cover the definition of UVGI, its history, and some of the most common applications for UVGI treatment systems.

 What is UVGI?